Gui0r/TrabalhoFinalAtm/README.md

 - **Purpose:** Controls the flow of the program.
 - **Initialization:**
   - `amount` stores the amount to be withdrawn.
-  - `exitSystem` flag for exiting the main loop.
+  - `exitSystem` is a boolean flag for exiting the main loop.
-  - `noteCount` and `noteValues` arrays for storing note counts and values.
+  - `noteCount` and `noteValues` are arrays for storing note counts and values.
 - **Process:**
   - Calls `registerNotes` to initialize note values.
   - Enters a loop to process withdrawal requests.